 The Summer Math Challenge is a free, six-week program that helps students practice math skills taught during the school year.
 The 2021 Math Challenge starts on June 21st.

 Tynker is offering free resources to educators including teacher training, free apps kids can use to learn how to code, and free access to school curriculum.

 Virtual Field Trips

 Virtual Field Trips provides K-12 teachers with educational destination-based videos for social studies, geography, life science, and ancient civilization curriculums.
 They offer plenty of free videos that teachers can access without a subscription.

 Avaya Spaces provides users with voice and video conferencing for up to 200 participants, persistent chat spaces, and file sharing, accessible from a browser or mobile app.
 Teachers can create an account for a 60-day free trial.

 Microsoft is currently offering Office 365 with technical documentation for free to schools.
 Teachers and students can also sign up.

-AdoptAClassroom.org will continue to share advice, insights, and tips for educators regarding distance learning, as well as information on the resources available to support educators during this time, through our newsletter, social media channels, and blog.
-If you have tips that you think we should share, please email Devon at [email protected]
+AdoptAClassroom.org will continue to share advice, insights, and tips for educators regarding distance education, as well as information on the resources available to support educators during this time, through our newsletter, social media channels, and blog.
+If you have tips that you think we should share, please email Devon at [email protected].

 For even more updates, check out this article from We Are Teachers with hundreds of free distance learning tools for classrooms.